| |

 many galleries around Australia and in many overseas collections.

-River Red Gum and Black Box [Swamp Gum] collected from the Murray River area in North Western Victoria.
-Many of Des's smaller and medium sculptures are made from recycled timber such as old River Red Gum fence posts and house stumps.
-Des also has a fascination with Huon Pine which he uses for his many religious sculptures .
+The timber Des used - fallen timber from the forest floor taken with a permit - was mostly River Red Gum and Black Box [Swamp Gum] collected from the Murray River area in North Western Victoria.
+Many of Des's smaller and medium sculptures were made from recycled timber such as old River Red Gum fence posts and house stumps.
+Des also had a fascination with Huon Pine which he used for his many religious sculptures .

-Des is a member of the Victorian Woodworkers Association and regularly exhibits with them and other high quality woodwork exhibitions.
+Des was a member of the Victorian Woodworkers Association and regularly exhibited with them and other high quality woodwork exhibitions.
 Some of Des's major sculptural works on public view can be seen under "Commissions".
-In a very busy life Des has always found time for community work and for this was awarded the Medal of the Order of Australia in 1992.
+In a very busy life Des alway found time for community work and for this was awarded the Medal of the Order of Australia in 1992.

-Des really enjoys his work and most days, even weekends if allowed, can be found in his studio producing some work of art.
+Des really enjoyed his work and most days, even weekends if allowed, could be found in his studio producing some work of art.
 His sculptures have such a fine finish or patina that you will find it impossible not to caress them at every available opportunity.
-Indeed Des actively encourages his clients to do so as he feels the experience is therapeutic for the " toucher " and good for the sculpture as it leaves on it small amounts of body oils.
+Indeed Des actively encouraged his clients to do so as he feels the experience is therapeutic for the "toucher" and good for the sculpture as it leaves on it small amounts of body oils.